Cultural Competency: Enhancing Planning's Effectiveness - Part 2

 , Capital Area MPO

 Confirmed SpeakerKelly Porter, AICP, is Regional Planning Manager for the Capital Area Metropolitan Planning Organization (CAMPO).
-In his role with CAMPO, Mr. Porter manages the Regional Transportation Plan, the Short-Range Planning Program, the Active Transportation Program, and the Platinum Planning Program.
-Current projects he is overseeing include the area's first ever Regional Active Transportation Plan, the Walkability Action Plan, corridor studies, as well as the upcoming regional arterials, and transit plans.
-Mr. Porter has over ten years of planning experience and has worked in the public, private and nonprofit sectors, as well as with communities of varying scale from small rural towns to dense urban communities.
-Before CAMPO, Mr. Porter worked for the Houston-Galveston Area Council where he worked as part of the team developing the Regional Transportation Plan and a Regional Sustainable Development Plan, in addition to working on safety programming, sub-regional planning initiatives and healthy communities planning.
-He also managed multiple land use/transportation studies, two award winning sustainability case studies, and the pedestrian-bicyclist, parks, and floods programs.
+In his role with CAMPO, Mr. Porter manages the Regional Transportation Plan, Active Transportation Program, and Platinum Planning Program.
+He also oversees the Regional Active Transportation Plan, the Walkability Action Plan, corridor studies, as well as the regional arterials, and transit plans.
+Mr. Porter has over ten years of experience and has worked diligently to incorporate concepts to improve equity, upward mobility, and positive public health outcomes into his planning work.
 Mr. Porter is active in the leadership of the American Planning Association at the local, state and national levels.
-Mr. Porter received his Bachelor of Arts Degree in Sociology from Prairie View A&M University in 2006 and his Masters of City and Regional Planning with an emphasis in Land Use, Environmental Planning and Growth Management from University of Pennsylvania in 2008.
+Mr. Porter received his Bachelor of Arts Degree in Sociology from Prairie View A&M University in 2006 and his Masters of City and Regional Planning from University of Pennsylvania in 2008.

 , City of Dallas

-Confirmed SpeakerTheresa O’Donnell serves as the Chief Resilience Officer for the City of Dallas.
+Confirmed SpeakerTheresa O’Donnell – Chief Resilience Officer Theresa O’Donnell serves as the Chief Resilience Officer for the City of Dallas.
 In this role, Ms. O’Donnell leads the development and implementation of a robust Resilience Strategy for the City of Dallas within the policy framework of the 100 Resilient Cities Program and Global Network, pioneered by the Rockefeller Foundation.
 Ms. O’Donnell’s long tenure and broad knowledge of land use planning, zoning, development, housing, transportation and city operations provide her the skills necessary to lead this new initiative.
-Ms. O’Donnell has more than 25 years of experience as a professional planner and has served the City of Dallas since 2003 in a number of roles with responsibility and oversight of a variety of departments including Sustainable Development and Construction, Planning and Urban Design, Transportation Planning, Housing and Community Services, the Office of Fair Housing, the Office of Economic Development, the Department of Aviation and the Convention Center.
+Ms. O’Donnell has more than 25 years of experience as a professional planner and has served the City of Dallas since 2003 in a number of roles, most recently as Chief Planning Officer overseeing the Departments of Planning and Urban Design, Transportation Planning, Neighborhood Vitality, Housing and Community Services and the Office of Fair Housing.
+Her prior positions with the City include Interim Assistant City Manager over Sustainable Development & Construction, Housing & Community Services, and the Department of Aviation.
+Ms. O’Donnell also served as the Director of Sustainable Development and Construction for more than 10 years.

 Chelsea St. Louis